yuzawa-san/PolyhedraSaver/README.md

 * Download a [release ZIP archive](https://github.com/yuzawa-san/PolyhedraSaver/releases).
 * Open `Polyhedra.saver.zip` to uncompress.
-* Due to the lack of code signing (that costs money), it is necessary to tell the system to trust this download by running `xattr -d "com.apple.quarantine" /path/to/your/Polyhedra.saver`
 * Open `Polyhedra.saver` which will load the screen saver System Preferences pane.
 This will install the screensaver.
 * Configure the screensaver.